 This is an integrated collection in which format is typically secondary to content.
-Books, videotapes, DVDs, and CD-ROMs appear next to each other on the shelf.
-There is one exception.
-Full-length audio books (CD's) are shelved separately.
+Books, videos, and audiobooks appear next to each other on the shelf, with one exception.
+Full-length audiobooks (CDs and Playaways) are shelved separately.
 They are located in the east hallway in the Youth Collection next to the Biography section.

-The call number location, appropriate interest level for each item, content summary, and links for webbing are indicated in the item record on UNISTAR, Rod Library's online public access catalog.
+The call number, location, appropriate interest level for each item, content summary, and additional information are indicated in the item record in OneSearch!, Rod Library's online public access catalog.